-Capital requirements, at least in the near term, are expected to be provided by cash flows from operating activities, cash on hand as of September 30, 2022 (\$14.6 million) or a combination thereof.
-To the extent future capital requirements exceed cash on hand plus cash flows from operating activities, we anticipate that working capital will be financed by our revolving credit facility, as discussed below, and from subsequent seasonal reductions in inventory and accounts receivable.
-As of September 30, 2022, we had accounts receivable of \$138.3 million of which \$82.9 million is due from residential customers and \$55.4 million is due from commercial customers.
+Capital requirements, at least in the near term, are expected to be provided by cash flows from operating activities, cash on hand as of September 30, 2023 (\$45.2 million) or a combination thereof.
+We believe that these cash sources will also be sufficient to satisfy our capital requirements in the longer-term.
+However, if they are not sufficient, we anticipate that working capital will be financed by our revolving credit facility, as discussed below, and from subsequent seasonal reductions in inventory and accounts receivable.
+As of September 30, 2023, we had accounts receivable of \$114.1 million of which \$69.4 million is due from residential customers and \$44.7 million is due from commercial customers.
 Our ability to borrow from our bank group is based in part on the aging of these accounts receivable.
 If these balances do not meet the eligibility tests as found in our sixth amended and restated credit agreement, our ability to borrow will be reduced and our anticipated cash flow from operating activities will also be reduced.
-As of September 30, 2022, we had \$20.3 million borrowings under our revolving credit facility, \$165.0 million outstanding under our term loan, and \$5.1 million in letters of credit outstanding.
-We did not have to provide collateral for our hedge positions with the bank group.
+As of September 30, 2023, we had \$0.2 million borrowings under our revolving credit facility, \$148.5 million outstanding under our term loan, \$3.2 million in letters of credit outstanding and \$0.1 million hedge positions were secured under the credit agreement.

-On July 6, 2022, the Company refinanced its credit facility agreement and entered into a new sixth amended and restated revolving credit facility agreement with a bank syndicate of ten participants.
-Under the terms of the sixth amended and restated credit agreement, we are required to maintain at all times Availability (borrowing base less amounts borrowed and letters of credit issued) of 12.5% of the maximum facility size and a fixed charge coverage ratio of not less than 1.1.
+Under the terms of the sixth amended and restated credit agreement, we are required to maintain at all times a fixed charge coverage ratio of not less than 1.0 through February 27, 2024 and 1.15 thereafter if Availability (borrowing base less amounts borrowed and letters of credit issued) is less than 12.5% of the maximum facility size.
 We are also required to maintain a senior secured leverage ratio that cannot be more than 3.0 as of June 30th or September 30th, and no more than 5.5 as of December 31st or March 31st.
-As of September 30, 2022, Availability, as defined in the sixth amended and restated revolving credit facility agreement, was \$189.4 million and we were in compliance with the fixed charge coverage ratio and senior secured leverage ratio.
+As of September 30, 2023, Availability, as defined in the sixth amended and restated revolving credit facility agreement, was \$202.1 million and we were in compliance with the financial covenants.

-Maintenance capital expenditures for fiscal 2023 are estimated to be approximately \$10.6 million, excluding the capital requirements for leased fleet which we currently estimate to be \$10.7 million.
+Maintenance capital expenditures for fiscal 2024 are estimated to be approximately \$11.5 million, excluding the capital requirements for leased fleet which we currently estimate to be \$11.7 million.
 In addition, we plan to invest approximately \$2.2 million in our propane operations.
-Distributions for fiscal 2023, at the current quarterly level of \$0.1525 per unit, would result in aggregate payments of approximately \$21.8 million to Common Unit holders, \$1.2 million to our General Partner (including \$1.1 million of incentive distribution as provided for in our Partnership Agreement) and \$1.1 million to management pursuant to the management incentive compensation plan which provides for certain members of management to receive incentive distributions that would otherwise be payable to the General Partner.
+Distributions for fiscal 2024, at the current quarterly level of \$0.1625 per unit, would result in aggregate payments of approximately \$23.1 million to Common Unit holders, \$1.3 million to our General Partner (including \$1.2 million of incentive distribution as provided for in our Partnership Agreement) and \$1.2 million to management pursuant to the management incentive compensation plan which provides for certain members of management to receive incentive distributions that would otherwise be payable to the General Partner.
 Under the terms of our sixth amended and restated revolving credit facility agreement, our term loan is repayable in quarterly payments of \$4.1 million.
-We deposited \$1.0 million in September 2022 for fiscal 2023 into our captive insurance company.
+We are also required to make an additional term loan repayments due to Excess Cash Flow of approximately \$4.0 million in fiscal 2024 (see Note 13 - Long-Term Debt and Bank Facility Borrowings).
+We deposited \$1.6 million in September 2023 for fiscal 2024 into our captive insurance company.
 Further, subject to any additional liquidity issues or concerns resulting from wholesale price volatility, we intend to continue to repurchase Common Units pursuant to our unit repurchase plan, as amended from time to time, and seek attractive acquisition opportunities within the Availability constraints of our revolving credit facility and funding resources.